microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserOAuth2PermissionGrant.md

 The `Get-EntraBetaUserOAuth2PermissionGrant` cmdlet gets an oAuth2PermissionGrant object for the specified user in Microsoft Entra ID.
 Specify `ObjectId` parameter to retrieve an oAuth2PermissionGrant object.

+In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with a supported role permission.
+The following least privileged roles are supported for this operation.

+- Application Administrator
+- Application Developer
+- Cloud Application Administrator
+- Directory Writers
+- Privileged Role Administrator
+- User Administrator
+- Directory Readers
+- Global Reader
+- Guest Inviter

 ## Examples

 ### Example 1: Retrieve the OAuth2 permission grants for a user